Alpha Epsilon Delta : Alabama Zeta

 If you would like more information regarding the organization, please contact the Alabama Zeta Chapter of Alpha Epsilon Delta by emailing email@example.com.

-Numerade is the palace to get homework and study help from real professors in subjects including physics, calculus, chemistry, and more!
+Numerade is the place to get homework and study help from real professors in subjects including physics, calculus, chemistry, and more!